turtlethumbs/better-me/README.md

 As a user, I want to be notified by an AI Coach interruptively, So that I can be reminded to complete every task.

+As a user, I want my tasks to reset to be incomplete at 8 AM tomorrow, So that I can be reminded to complete my tasks everyday.

 ## App

 This App allows the users to create and manage tasks.